griffio/griffio.github.io/_posts/2015-06-12-Remote-First.md

 **Be intentional**

+* It's about being in control - otherwise you are simply a [minion](http://www.minionsmovie.com/minions.html).

+* When the predominate method of working is online it should be apparent when the team absolutley needs to meet in person.

-* If teams choose to work in the same location.
-Provide a quality working environment and not Desk Farms.
+* If teams choose to work in the same location then provide a quality working environment - not Desk Farms.

-* If one team member is remote, all the team is effectively remote in attitude.
+* If one team member is remote, all the team is effectively remote in attitude and dedicated to supporting remote people.

 * Video technologies allow everyone to show up to meetings equally so they can make decisions too.